 Secondly, organizing a symposium for graduates every two years could significantly benefit the program.
 This event would provide a platform for graduates to network, share experiences, and discuss industry trends and best practices.
-A symposium would not only

-Priority Recommendation Action Lead Resources Timeline Critical

-Success

-Factors

-Medium Organize a Plan and Events Event Year 1 Engaging

-symposium for organize organizers: (and agenda with

-graduates every two symposiu Andrea, Juan relevant

-years m Pablo and topics and

-Constanza speakers

-Invite biennially) Adequate

-guest networking

-speakers opportunities

-and for

-industry graduates

-experts

-Collect Positive

-feedback feedback

-for future from

-improvem participants

-ents
+A symposium would not only enhance the sense of community among graduates but also serve as a valuable resource for current students, offering insights into the practical applications of the ACSM-MOSO curriculum.
+Additionally, the symposium could feature guest speakers and workshops, further enriching the learning experience and reinforcing the program's reputation as a leader in sports management training.

+Priority Recommendation Action Lead Resources Timeline Critical Success Factors Medium Organize a symposium for graduates every two years Plan and organize symposiu m Events Event organizers: Andrea, Juan Pablo and Constanza Year 1 (and Engaging agenda with relevant topics and speakers Invite guest speakers and industry experts biennially) Adequate networking opportunities for graduates Collect feedback for future improvem ents Positive feedback from participants